kaurTanbir/unix-tools/README.md

 ## reduceSpaces:
 #### Reduces more than one occurrences of blank spaces into one.
 Takes a input file and writes into another file.
     * tk_reduceSpaces.sh InputFile outputFile

+    ####SHELL FILES
+    You Can Also Use These Commands same as Your Shell Commands

+    Just Download unix-tools.jar file and shell files in the same folder

+    ####HOW TO RUN?

+    just run setPath shell file once and you are done

+    `$sh setPath.sh`

+    That's it, Now you are ready to run these commands
+    ####RUN COMMANDS

+    `$sh ta_runWC.sh filename.txt`